 Research Assistantships are coordinated and administered at the graduate program level.
 For specific information about Research Assistantships, students should contact their graduate program.

 Graduate Academic Assistant (GAA)

 The duties of a Graduate Academic Assistant (GAA) include all academic duties not conforming to those specified above (for example, research performed for a member of faculty not directly related to the student’s own research).
 The stipend may not be considered a scholarship.
 Appointment as a Graduate Academic Assistant (GAA) for a full-time graduate student shall not exceed an average of 12 hours of duty per week averaged over a year.
 Permission to exceed this limit may be given by the Dean of the Faculty of Graduate and Postdoctoral Studies in special circumstances.
 For specific information about Academic Assistantships, students should contact their graduate program.

 Most external funding agencies have clearly defined policies regarding additional funding for award recipients.
 Funding agencies might restrict the amount students are eligible to receive from other awards, number of hours they can spend on work unrelated to their research, the type of research grants used to pay any additional Research or Teaching Assistantships, etc. It is the award recipients' responsibility to comply with the rules and regulations of their award.

 Students who hold awards totalling $17,500 or more per year are required to limit their number of hours of employment to an average of 12 hours per week.
+In general, GRAs are not considered employment for this purpose, but GTA and GAA appointments are.
 Requests for exceptions may be made to the Faculty of Graduate and Postdoctoral Studies.